Adult Probation Officer Recruitments

 - Application must be submitted online during the posting period on our website.

-- A background packet emailed to be completed.
+- A background packet is emailed to you to be completed and returned by the deadline.
 This is an extensive 26 page document that requires you to fill out personal information and provide supporting documents.
 We will give you approximately 2 weeks to submit this packet.
 Start collecting your documents now!
 This is a strict deadline, and extensions will not be granted.
-The documents you will need are listed on the right hand side of this page.
+The documents you will need are listed on the upper right hand side of this page.

 - Complete an online Personal History Questionnaire (PHQ).
 This is provided via an emailed link once all required documents are submitted.